r-gaia-cs/bc/novice/python/02-func.md

 <div class="">
-<p>There's a better way, though.
-If the first thing in a function is a string that isn't assigned to a variable, that string is attached to the function as its documentation:</p>
+<p>There&#39;s a better way, though.
+If the first thing in a function is a string that isn&#39;t assigned to a variable, that string is attached to the function as its documentation:</p>
 </div>